NuevoFoundation/workshops/content/english/java-tictactoe/activity-1.md

 ## Variables and Arrays

-In this game, we note that we will have to track the symbol currently in each of the 9 positions on the board.
+In this game, note that we will have to track the symbol currently in each of the 9 positions on the board.

    Hence, we will need to store 9 pieces of data in the program.
-Let's use an `array`(a data structure) of size 9 to store these information.
+Let's use an `array` (a data structure) of size 9 to store these.

    As stated in the rules, on the game board, `"X"` is the player's move, `"O"` is a computer move, and `" "` is an available spot.

-   With these information, let's declare an array `variable` called `board` with the values of 9 `" "` String (i.e `{" ", " ", " ", " ", " ", " ", " ", " ", " "}`).
+   Do do this, let's declare an array `variable` called `board` with the value `" "` String in all 9 positions (i.e `{" ", " ", " ", " ", " ", " ", " ", " ", " "}`).

 ## Displaying the board